Team Coaching

 • Unspoken assumptions that lead to misalignment

-• Different interpretations of roles, decisions, or priorities
+• Different interpretations of roles, decisions or priorities

 • Interpersonal histories that quietly shape collaboration